 Report the full amount of any commissions you receive as business income, even if you pay part of it to other direct sellers working under you.
-The part you pay can usually be deducted as a business expense.
+You usually can deduct the part you pay as a business expense.
 For more information, see Commissions under Other Expenses, later.

 Prizes, awards, and gifts.
 If you receive prizes, awards, or "gifts" in your role as a direct seller, you must report their full value as business income.
 Examples include: